 What is the recovery like after rhinoplasty?

 Patients can expect five to seven days of initial recovery where bruising and swelling may be more noticeable.
 We have all of our rhinoplasty patients use Arnica Montana before and after surgery which significantly helps minimize bruising after rhinoplasty, as well as the degree and duration of swelling.
-Pain is not a significant component of the healing process.
 Most patients will begin to look presentable in public within seven to ten days after surgery, though a majority of the soft tissue swelling will take several months to disappear.
 The nose continues to undergo healing and remodeling of the shape for upwards of a year and beyond in some cases.
 Patients with thinner skin will often see a resolution of their swelling faster than patients with thicker skin, as thicker skin does not “shrink wrap” around the new nose as quickly.
 Patients who undergo realignment of the bridge for a crooked nose deformity or narrowing of the bones should be seen more frequently during the first six to eight weeks after surgery.
 In some cases, patients will be instructed on how to perform “digital exercises” that help to maintain the proper alignment and position of the bones.

 When will I be able to return to work after undergoing rhinoplasty?

 Patients are usually able to return to work within seven to ten days after rhinoplasty.

 When will I be able to exercise after my rhinoplasty procedure?